There is no Enriques surface over the integers: Multiple fibers and isogenies

 Now write $C_1'\subset Y$ for the strict transform of $E_{k'}$.
 This is an elliptic curve, because the birational map $C_1'\ra E_{k'}$ must be an isomorphism.
 Arguing as in the preceding paragraph, we see $C_1= C_1'$.
 Summing up, the morphism $C_1\ra E_{k'}=E_k$ is an isomorphism.
 Using its inverse, we obtain the desired isogeny $E_k=C_1\ra X_{k,\red} $.

-It is easy to construct example, even in arbitrary dimensions: Suppose for simplicity that $R$ contains a field of representative, for example $R=k[[t]]$.
+It is easy to construct an example, even in arbitrary dimensions: Suppose for simplicity that $R$ contains a field of representatives, that is, a subfield that surjects onto the residue field, for example $R=k[[t]]$.
 Let $A$ be an abelian variety over $k$, endowed with a finite subgroup $G\subset A(k)$, and suppose that there is a finite Galois extension $F\subset F'$ with Galois group $\Gal(F'/F)=G$ such that $R\subset R'$ has trivial residue field extension.
 Consider the diagonal action on $A\times\Spec(R')$, which is free, and the resulting quotient $X=(A\times\Spec(R'))/G$.
 Then the generic fiber is a twisted form of $A\otimes_k F$, whereas the closed fiber contains the abelian variety $A/G$ as reduction.
-See the dissertation of Zimmermann for more on this construction (\cite{Zimmermann 2019a}, \cite{Zimmermann 2019b}).
+See the dissertation of Zimmermann for more on this construction (\cite{Zimmermann 2019a}, \cite{Zimmermann 2021}).

 In light of general results of Serre, Tate and Honda on isogeny classes of abelian varieties over finite fields, the above result has the following consequences for finite fields:

 \begin{corollary} \mylabel{reduction same zeta} Assumptions as in the proposition.
 If the residue field $k=\FF_q$ is finite, then for each integer $r\geq 1$, the number of $\FF_{q^r}$-valued points in $E_k$ and $X_k$ coincide. \end{corollary}